fillumina/PerformanceTools/docs/paradigms.md

     complex one it allows for the wider customization.

 2) _Fluent interface_ is easier to write and read.
-The interface is structured by using components that can be linked together to obtain the needed features in using a very expressive and auto-documenting chain of methods.
+The interface is structured by using components that can be linked together to obtain the needed features using a very expressive and auto-documenting chain of methods.
     It is still easy to customize.